qmk/qmk_firmware/docs/hand_wire.md

 There is no one right way to do this.
+A lot

 There are a lot of soldering quides and tips available but here are some of the most useful for a novice: